Asfetaw/Diabetescapstone/README.md

 * importing the orginal source data (url="https://www4.stat.ncsu.edu/~boos/var.select/diabetes.tab.txt") using the pandas Dataframe.
 * Data preprocessing and wrangling :
     * Prepare the dataset  for training and
-    * cleane observations by removing  duplicates, correct errors, deal with missing values, normalization, data type conversions
+    * clean observations by removing  duplicates, correct errors, deal with missing values, normalization, data type conversions
 * Explorative alaysis
     * Visualize data to help detect relevant relationships between the risk factors (independent variables) such as Age , Sex, Body mass index and siz blood test result(serum) and the the glood suger amount(dependent variable)
     * generate the explorative results such as histogram  , box-blot , statstical description , and tabulated the relationship between the independent dependent variables.